A partial defense of algebraic relationalism: Introduction

-\begin{quote} Thus, it is open to take the [Einstein algebra] as giving a direct characterization of physical reality… This provides one plausible reading, I think, of Einstein's idea that space-time, M, ‘does not claim an existence of its own, but only as a structural quality of the field’. \end{quote}
+\begin{quote} Thus, it is open to take the [Einstein algebra] as giving a direct characterization of physical reality… This provides one plausible reading, I think, of Einstein's idea that space-time, M, ‘does not claim an existence of its own, but only as a structural quality of the field’. \end{quote} It is worth mentioning that Geroch did not introduce algebraicism with relationalism in mind.
+Rather, he worried that the manifold-theoretic approach to physics may be an obstacle for making progress in quantum physics (`a quantum theory of gravitation...will suggest a smearing out of events', p.271).
+In other words, algebraicism is also motivated independently of typical relationalist considerations.

-However, ever since its introduction as a relationalist view, algebraicism has been criticized as a disguised substantivalist view.
-Even Earman ([1989], p.193) himself complained about the `ghost of substantival space-time' in Einstein algebras.
+However, ever since its introduction, algebraic relationalism has been viewed or criticized as a disguised substantivalist view.\footnote{A different line of arguments can be found in Bain [2006], where he argued that the formalism of Einstein algebras supports spacetime structuralism which he saw as an alternative to both substantivalism and relationalism.} Even Earman ([1989], p.193) himself complained about the `ghost of substantival space-time' in Einstein algebras.
 Later, Rynasiewicz ([1992], p.573) influentially argued: `For the category of topological spaces of interest in spacetime physics, the algebraic program is completely equivalent to the spacetime approach.
 The path of spacetime algebraicism thus leads right back to substantivalism.'
 Rosenstock et al ([2015], p.310), while endorsing algebraicism as a relationalist view, concluded that `a suitably “relationist” theory, once one spells it out in sufficient detail, is equivalent to the “substantivalist” theory.'
 This sentiment is again echoed in more recent work (for example, see Linnemann and Salimkhani [2021]).

 Why is algebraicism considered substantivalism in disguise?
-Rosenstock et al ([2015]), in particular, demonstrated the equivalence between algebraicism and manifoldism, where theoretical equivalence is understood in terms of `categorical duality' (see Halvolson [2012], Weatherall [2016]).
+Rosenstock et al ([2015]), in particular, demonstrated the equivalence between algebraicism and manifoldism within the context of general relativity, where theoretical equivalence is understood in terms of `categorical duality' (see Halvolson [2012], Weatherall [2016]).
 As a result, insofar as manifoldism commits to a substantival spacetime, algebraicism does so too as merely a different way of conceptualizing the same reality.